 Demand For Craft Beer Paving The Way For The Microbrewery Business

-In the easiest words, any small scale production of beer refers to craft beer which is produced in microbreweries.
+In the easiest words, any small-scale production of beer refers to craft beer that is produced in microbreweries.
 The industry as a whole is defined by the Brewer’s Association, referring it to be independent and traditional.
-Since microbrewery as setup can be easily accommodated in the traditional restaurant pubs and lounges, restaurateurs are now offering in-house craft beer to attract customers.
+Since microbrewery as a setup can be easily accommodated in the traditional restaurant pubs and lounges, restaurateurs are now offering in-house craft beer to attract customers.